FrederikRavnKlausen/FrederikRavnKlausen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

- I am a PhD student in Mathematical physics in [QMATH](https://qmath.ku.dk) at the University of Copenhagen.
-My supervisor is Albert H. Werner.
+ I am a PhD student in Mathematical Physics in [QMATH](https://qmath.ku.dk) at the University of Copenhagen.

  I have two bachelor degrees in Mathematics and Physics and a master's degree in Mathematics.
- During my studies, I have spent semester in LMU Munich and ETH Zürich.
+ During my studies, I have spent semesters in LMU Munich and ETH Zürich.

 I  have broad interests in Mathematical Physics with special emphasis on Anderson Localization, Open Quantum Systems, Classical Statistical Mechanics.
+In particular, I am interested in signs of Anderson localization in open quantum systems.
+I also like to ponder about models in classical statistical mechanics without monotonicity e.g. the random current representation of the Ising model and the loop-O(1)-model.
+My supervisor is Albert H. Werner.

 Feel free to reach out!